Perception-First Design™

 These are genuinely unresolved.
 A living methodology names its edges.

-Cultural generalizability.
+Cultural generalizability (partially resolved, v3.6).
 The evidence base is predominantly WEIRD (Western, Educated, Industrialized, Rich, Democratic).
-The underlying cognitive architecture (predictive processing, working memory limits, first-impression formation) is expected to generalize.
-But the parameters (which visual patterns signal trust, what counts as “too much” cognitive load, how fluency maps to credibility) are culturally shaped.
-PFD has been applied in Western e-commerce and entertainment.
-How the 5-layer dependency order holds in collectivist markets, non-Latin typographic traditions, or markets with fundamentally different trust signals is an open question.
+The underlying cognitive architecture is expected to generalize: predictive processing, working memory limits, first-impression formation.
+But the parameters are culturally shaped: which visual patterns signal trust, what counts as “too much” cognitive load, how fluency maps to credibility.

 Measurement.
 PFD lacks a validated measurement instrument.
 The 5-Minute Perception Audit is a practitioner heuristic: useful, fast, and directionally correct, but without inter-rater reliability data.
 A diagnostic tool where two PFD practitioners independently audit the same site and converge on the same layer diagnosis would strengthen the methodology from “expert intuition with a framework” to “teachable, repeatable diagnostic.”
 This is the gap between a clinical art and a clinical science.